RavensbourneWebMedia/UX-design/sessions/09/README.md

 * Working on a live brief
 * Designing for a specific context
 * *Broad* brief
-* Jonny from Campus Society workshop on user-testing
+* Amin from Over the Arch workshop on user-testing
-* NMM staff (and particularly Chris) offered loads of insightful and frequent feedback
+* NMM staff (and particularly Sacha) offered loads of insightful and frequent feedback
 * Creating an interactive prototype
-* Having access to real users
+* Having access to real content for your projects
 * Team work: more ideas, distribution of work, teams chosen by students
-* Weekly tutorials
+* Tutorials sessions

 ### Even better if...

-* Design the UX for an app or website
+* Design the UX for a digital physical object
 * Attendance and communication: you have a responsibility to let teammates and tutors know if you're not attending
 * Blogging regularly, recording your thoughts and creative process (however messy that may be)
 * Have a clearer idea of what our task was (from NMM)